 Although relatively small in size, Malton has a wide variety of habitats, including oak woodland, mature hedgerows, ponds, meadows and scrub.

-This varied site consists of oak woodland, marsh, willow carr and species rich wet pasture.
+This varied site consists of oak woodland, marsh, willow carr and species rich wet pasture with a wide range of woodland birds and mammals.

-The single, old juniper tree and areas of cross-leaved heath, heather and bilberry and sphagnum mosses on this reserve show the original heath land character of the wider area.
+The single, old juniper tree and areas of cross-leaved heath, heather and bilberry and sphagnum mosses show the original heath land character of the wider area.

 Created by the restoration of the Rye Hill Opencast coal mine in 1996 by UK Coal in partnership with Durham Wildlife Trust and the City of Sunderland.